Medellin & The Escobars

 My mind was already blown.
 Victor was actually intrigued to hear that I was traveling solo by motorcycle from Alaska to Ushuaia.
 He told Roberto after he got off his phone.
 Roberto told me to travel slowly since it was dangerous, but said I was a brave man.
 Victor took a shot of me with Roberto.
 Roberto then shook my hand again.
 Shaking hands with the man who was responsible for laundering billions and head of the hit men for the biggest cartel in history was totally surreal.
 I still don't know what to do with it.
 I'm a student of history, so meeting a figure from history intrigues me... despite my mixed feelings.

-When it came time to pay and tip the guide Victor, I had a momentary panic when the money I'd pulled out for the museum wasn't in my wallet.
+When it came time to pay and tip Victor, I had a momentary panic when the money I'd pulled out for the museum wasn't in my wallet.
 I could just imagine trying to convince the Escobar family to let me go find an ATM.
 Nothing like owing money to the Escobar's.
 I fished around all my pockets frantically and found it in a back pocket where I never put cash.
-Crisis averted, blood pressure went down, money paid.
+Crisis averted, blood pressure lowered and money was paid.
 Victor walked me to the gate, patting me on the back, shaking my hand and sending me out with a "God bless you!".
 Not sure what to think of that blessing, but oh well.

 A buzzer sounded and the first electric gate opened, closing behind me and trapping me between it and the second.
-Walking through the kill zone to the final gate was weird, and it opened magically under the eye of the security cameras and closed as I walked out.
+Walking through the kill zone to the final gate was weird, and it opened magically under the eye of the security cameras, then closed as I walked out.

 What a surreal, bizarre, mental memory moment that afternoon was!